gbansal2/CarND-Behavioral-Cloning-P3-Gaurav/writeup_template.md

 To augment the data sat, I also flipped images and angles thinking that this would help with training the model to steer in the right direction, as most of the turns were towards the left.

-After the collection process, I had X number of data points.
+After the collection process, I had 6417 number of data points.
+Using all the three images, i.e. left, center, and right, and also augmenting the images using flipping, brings the total number of images to 6417 * 3 * 2 = 38502.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by convergence of the validation loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.